gitsumhubs/decluttarr-enhanced/README.md

 ### Running in docker

 In docker, there are two ways how you can run decluttarr.
-The [recommendeded approach](#docker-docker-compose-together-with-configyaml) is to use a config.yaml file (similar to running the script [locally](#running-locally)).
+The [recommended approach](#docker-docker-compose-together-with-configyaml) is to use a config.yaml file (similar to running the script [locally](#running-locally)).
 Alternatively, you can put all settings [directly in your docker-compose](#docker-specifying-all-settings-in-docker-compose), which may bloat it a bit.

 #### Docker: Docker-compose together with Config.yaml
 1. Use the following input for your `docker-compose.yml`
-2. Download the config_example.yaml from the config folder (on github) and put it into your mounted folder
+2. Download the config_example.yaml from the config folder (on GitHub) and put it into your mounted folder
 3. Rename it to config.yaml and adjust the settings to your needs
 4. Run `docker-compose up -d` in the directory where the file is located to create the docker container